elopio/docs/source/includes/_simplifiedAPI.md

 Attempts to collect trading profits in Ether from a user's outstanding Shares in a single Finalized Market.

 Note: This transaction will fail if `_market` is not Finalized or the 3-day waiting period after Finalization has not yet passed.
 (This 3-day waiting period is intended as a security precaution.
-In the event that an attacker could somehow cause a Market to Finalize incorrectly, the Augur team would have 3 days to notice and [halt](#developer-mode) the Augur system before the attacker could claim the proceeds.)
+In the event that an attacker could somehow cause a Market to Finalize incorrectly, the Augur development team would have 3 days to notice and [halt](#developer-mode) the Augur system before the attacker could claim the proceeds.)

 #### **Parameters:**